galvanic90/star_wars_api/README.md

-# STAR WARS API :star
+# STAR WARS API :star:

 ## How to run